Discover ways to experience the Marshall Islands without overspending.

 Tailor your approach based on your travel companions and unique needs.

 The calm lagoons are excellent for children to swim and snorkel safely.
 Ensure accommodations are suitable for families.
-Pack a comprehensive first-aid kit for children and protect them well from the sun and mosquitoes.
+Pack a comprehensive first-aid kit for minors and protect them well from the sun and mosquitoes.

 For groups, pre-booking accommodation and private boat charters for tours is highly recommended owing to scarce supply.
 Communicate clearly with your group about expectations regarding "a relaxed pace" and limited amenities.